 Draft

+INTRODUCTION

 CLECA, CMTA, and SVMG (the Manufacturers) have participated in extended policy discussions over the last few weeks regarding modification of electric restructuring in the context of addressing UDC financial issues.
 Out of these discussion have come a list of key policy outcomes that are essential to the Industrials as part of any resolution of UDC financial issues and/or DWR financing and/or modifications to restructuring.
 These are listed below.
 The Industrials are willing to and interested in having discussions with other parties on how to meet our collective policy goals, consistent with these outcomes.

+CUSTOMER CHOICE

 The Manufacturers believe it is imperative to maintain competitive options to taking utility service for generation.
-Both direct access and self-generation should be available to customers (even if there has to be a phase-in of or periodic open season for direct access) in order to promote competition, supply diversity and customer-based energy options.
+Both direct access and self-generation should be available to customers in order to promote competition, supply diversity and customer-based energy options.

 As discussed below, customers choosing direct access should not be required to pay exit fees to cover excess power and above-market costs incurred by the California Department of Water Resources (DWR) for long-term contracts.